-During 1920-1930 there were a total of 12 dispensaries in the state of which six were named as ‘road dispensaries” and were located in Jhelum valley road and Banihal Cart road for the treatment of transport animals and for detection of glanders as a precautionary measure to prevent entry of the disease into the state from Punjab.
-During this period Mr. Taylor, Principal Lahore Veterinary College was invited to advice the State Government in the matter of establishing the Veterinary Department on a permanent basis to cater to needs of the farmers whose livestock needed protection and treatment against a number of diseases.
+During 1920-1930 there were a total of 12 dispensaries in J&K of which six were named as ‘road dispensaries” and were located in Jhelum valley road and Banihal Cart road for the treatment of transport animals and for detection of glanders as a precautionary measure to prevent entry of the disease from Punjab.
+During this period Mr. Taylor, Principal Lahore Veterinary College was invited to advice the then State Government in the matter of establishing the Veterinary Department on a permanent basis to cater to needs of the farmers whose livestock needed protection and treatment against a number of diseases.
 Under his guidance the Veterinary Department was established and given under the control of a Veterinarian designated as Superintendent.
 The first officer was from Lahore and was appointed as superintendent after his retirement from services at Lahore.
 The dispensaries increased in number every year and a few bulls (Sindhi), horses and donkeys stallion were stationed at some important towns for improvement of local breed of these species.
-All these institution were manned by qualified personnel from outside the state numbering about a dozen.
+All these institution were manned by qualified personnel from outside J&K numbering about a dozen.

 During the second decade of the 20th century, some local youth were deputed to Lahore Veterinary College to qualify as trained Vets.
 These people on their return were absorbed in the Department.
 Subsequently, more candidates were deputed for training to different colleges, most of them going to Lahore, Bombay and Madras Veterinary College.
 Simultaneously the activities in different spheres of animal health breeding and veterinary education were expanded.
-A foreign qualified Veterinarian (MRCVS) took over the control of the Department during 1933-34 as Superintendent Veterinary Department which was brought subordinate to the state Development Minister directly.
+A foreign qualified Veterinarian (MRCVS) took over the control of the Department during 1933-34 as Superintendent Veterinary Department which was brought subordinate to the then state Development Minister directly.

 During thirties of the last century the Department expanded progressively and the need to protect the livestock wealth of the state increased substantially as the scourge of contagious disease became a cause for concern.
-The State secured membership in the then Imperial Council of Agricultural Research (ICAR) as a result of which two Clinical Laboratories came into existence.
-Vaccines for control of various disease started pouring into the state for immunisation of the livestock against most of the contagious disease inducing Rinderpest, Hemorrhagic Septicemia, Anthrax, Black Quarter and Rabies.
+J&K secured membership in the then Imperial Council of Agricultural Research (ICAR) as a result of which two Clinical Laboratories came into existence.
+Vaccines for control of various disease started pouring for immunisation of the livestock against most of the contagious disease inducing Rinderpest, Hemorrhagic Septicemia, Anthrax, Black Quarter and Rabies.
 In 1940 a centre for the manufacture of goat Tissue Vaccine ( Rinderpest Control Vaccine ) was also established beside a number of dispensaries were established in almost all major towns for rendering adequate treatment to livestock and controlling contagious disease.

 Livestock breeding activities of the Department remained restricted to a few selected places only.
 Four to five Sindhi bulls, horses and donkey stallions were made available for breeding purposes at central locations in Jammu, Srinagar, Udhampore, Anantnag and Baramulla.
 During 1935-38 arrangements were made to established two small breeding farms, one each at Srinagar and Jammu, wherein Dhani and Shadni breeds of cattle were placed.
 The main purpose was improvement of cattle under the “Premium” bulls’ scheme among the progressive farmers in each village.
 These agents would maintain them on a maintenance charge paid by the Government and use them for breeding.